+Some catch data in this year is quarantined.
+The following catch is not included in the reported catch table above: 2011 - vessel In Sung No. 7, 45 tonnes of D. mawsoni.

-7. The limits on the exploratory fishery for Dissostichus spp. in Subarea 88.2 (SSRUs 882C-H) are described in CM 41-10.
-The precautionary catch limit for Dissostichus spp. of 530 tonnes applied as follows: 124 tonnes total could be taken in SSRUs C-G and 406 tonnes could be taken in SSRU H. Three SSRUs (A, B and I) were closed to fishing; some fishing in closed SSRUs has occurred under exemptions for research.
+- 7. The limits on the exploratory fishery for Dissostichus spp. in Subarea 88.2 (SSRUs 882C-H) are described in CM 41-10.
+In 2014, the precautionary catch limit for Dissostichus spp. of 390 tonnes was applied as follows: 124 tonnes total could be taken in SSRUs C-G and 266 tonnes could be taken in SSRU H. Three SSRUs (A, B and I) were closed to fishing.
+In some seasons, fishing in closed SSRUs has occurred under exemptions for research.
 The catch limits for by-catch species were defined in CMs 33-03 and 41-10.
-The fishing season was from 1 December 2012 to 31 August 2013.

-8. In 2013, notifications to fish in Subarea 88.1 were submitted by eight Members with a total of 24 vessels, of which seven Members and 18 vessels fished.
-In Subarea 88.2, notifications were submitted by seven Members with a total of 23 vessels, of which six Members and 16 vessels fished.

-9. The Ross Sea fishery saw a steady expansion of effort (number of sets) from 1998 to 2001, and an almost three-fold increase in 2004.
+The fishing season was from 1 December 2013 to 31 August 2014. - 8.
+In 2014, 20 vessels (from 7 Members) and 14 vessels (from 6 Members) fished in Subareas 88.1 and 88.2 respectively.
+For 2015, nine Members with a total of 19 vessels have notified their intention to participate in the exploratory fishery for Dissostichus spp. in Subarea 88.1, and eight Members with a total of 18 vessels have notified their intention to participate in the exploratory fishery for Dissostichus spp. in Subarea 88.2. - 9.
+The Ross Sea fishery saw a steady expansion of effort (number of sets) from 1998 to 2001, and an almost three-fold increase in 2004.
 Since 2005 effort has been slightly more stable.
 In the Ross Sea, in earlier years most vessels fished with the autoline system, but the number of vessels fishing with trotlines has been increasing since 2009, and preliminary data suggest that this has more than doubled to 10 vessels in 2013.
 Although most SSRUs in Subareas 88.1 and 88.2 have been fished over time, the proportion of effort in each SSRU has varied considerably each year in relation to the catch limits of the target and by-catch species and ice conditions.
 The two slope SSRUs, 881H and 881I, have been the most consistently fished SSRUs.
 In years with favourable ice conditions (2005, 2009, 2011-2013), fishing has also extended into SSRU 881K.
-Within Subarea 88.2 most fishing has been carried out in SSRU 882H.

-10. The length of the fishing season in the Ross Sea fishery has contracted over time.
+Within Subarea 88.2 most fishing has been carried out in SSRU 882H. - 10.
+The length of the fishing season in the Ross Sea fishery has contracted over time.
 In the first few years the fishery was mainly carried out from January to March, and between 2001 and 2003 extended into April and May.
 More recently, fishing has started in early December and has usually finished in January or February depending on ice conditions.
-Fishing in SSRU 882H and, to a lesser extent, SSRUs 882C-G, has shown a similar pattern with a trend towards starting and finishing earlier over the course of the fishery.

-11. Catches of D. eleginoides have mainly come from the northwest of the Ross Sea region in SSRUs 881A-C (WG-FSA-13/48).
+Fishing in SSRU 882H and, to a lesser extent, SSRUs 882C-G, has shown a similar pattern with a trend towards starting and finishing earlier over the course of the fishery. - 11.
+Catches of D. eleginoides have mainly come from the northwest of the Ross Sea region in SSRUs 881A-C (WG-FSA-13/48).
 Catches were quite high in the early part of the fishery, particularly in 2001, but have been relatively low since then.
 The catch rates for D. eleginoides have been much higher in SSRU 881A than the other SSRUs, and this SSRU has been closed to fishing since 2008.